 NOTE: Another option would be to apply a little basting glue or strips of lightweight fusible web, such as Stitch Witchery by Dritz® to the wrong side of the ribbon.
 Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
 Some adhesives are not meant to be sewn through.

 - Edgestitch ribbon on to the fabric, using matching all-purpose thread or invisible thread.
 We used invisible thread for all our samples.
+Stitch both sides of the ribbon in the same direction to lessen the chance for shifting or puckering.

 NOTE: If using “assembly line” construction, once the ribbon is stitched in place, sub cut the fabric rectangle into bag-size lengths.
 For our sample, this meant 13″ lengths.